AndrewClements84/TokenFlow.AI/README.md

 | ChunkerBenchmarks.ChunkByTokens | 210.4 | 1.8 | 1.00x | 512 B |
 | CostEstimatorBenchmarks.EstimateTotalCost | 7.8 | 0.2 | 1.00x | 0 B |

-Benchmarks are re‑run automatically in CI with each build, and a failure is triggered if performance slows by more than **10%** relative to baseline.
+Benchmarks are re‑run automatically in CI with each build, and can be disabled for faster builds using `RUN_BENCHMARKS=false`.

 ---